FDA Cosmetic Labeling Requirements

 - Warning statement

-- Ingredients name should be according to CFTA or common name of the ingredient
+- Ingredients name should be according to CFTA or the common name of the ingredient

 - Cosmetic labeling claim must include the drug claims such as to cure or treat any disease or medical condition.